Welcome To Niagara

 What We Don’t Love

-Now that we can’t lean on the smell of swine here anymore, we’d have to say that some of the townhome and condo designs in the neighbourhood are just plain boring.
-Plus, by the time the 504 King Streetcar gets here during rush hour it’s already slammed.
+Now that we can’t blame the old smell of the abattoir anymore, we will say it plainly: some of the townhome and condo designs here are just plain boring, a wall of similar grey boxes.
+And by the time the 504 King streetcar reaches you at rush hour, it is already packed.
+Build a little patience into the commute.

 Schools